 - If you have already submitted for final assessment and are getting ready for your viva, the Graduate School Skills Development Team have sets of viva preparation cards which you can borrow to help your preparations.

 - You can also find advice about managing your stress levels on the University student health and wellbeing web pages, as well as a link to the University Wellbeing Service who can provide one-to-one help and support.
 You can also drop into the Graduate School Office in room 3E37 for general advice and guidance and a friendly ear.

 Part 7b Parental leave for postgraduate researchers

 - All PGRs are entitled to 12 months maternity leave.
 The PGR can apply for this via the normal suspension procedure (Personal Circumstances) and can be given up to 1 year suspension from their registration;

-- Paternity leave is 2 weeks for all PGRs regardless of how they are funded, and any requests must also be sent to the Graduate School via email.
-A two week extension to the next progress review submission deadline will be permitted, but no extension will be made to the maximum registration end date;
+- Paternity leave is two weeks for all PGRs regardless of how they are funded, and any requests must also be sent to the Graduate School via email.
+A two-week extension to the next progress review submission deadline will be permitted, but no extension will be made to the maximum registration end date;

 - There is no minimum timeframe for a PGR to become eligible for parental leave, so it can be requested at any point during the PGR’s registration;

 - Supervisory approval is needed for all parental leave requests;

 - The PGR has the option to return from their parental leave early, but in the case of maternity leave, we would not advise returning to study within two weeks of the baby’s birth;